bcrobinson/talks/fes-lightning/slides/1-intro.md

 <section data-markdown>
 <textarea data-template>

-# Fun things to do with typescript
+# Fun things to do with TypeScript types

 FES July 2019